Table of Contents

 player.enabled = false;

-When playback is paused, all AR functional components will stop working.
-The content and interaction logic in the scene may or may not stop, depending on the content itself.
-When playback resumes, the AR functional components will continue working from the paused position.
+When paused, all AR feature components stop working.
+Scene content and interaction logic may or may not stop, depending on the content itself.
+When resumed, AR feature components continue working from the paused position.

 Use Stop() to stop playback.